MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 #### Create a storage pool

 Create a new storage pool with logical sector size of 4K.
-You are creating the storage volume with single disk initially.
+Create the storage volume with single disk initially.

 Run the following cmdlet to create the storage pool: